 Interstate High Speed Rail Competitors

 Our Global Economic Competitors are rapidly building best-of-breed High Speed Rail systems.
-To understand why we should also build a best-of-breed Interstate High Speed Rail System, we must first examine international definitions of railroading organized in a taxonomy.
-Such a tool helps the average American understand the magnitude of benefits that Global Economic Competitors are reaping from best-of-breed High Speed Rail.
+To understand why we should also build a best-of-breed Interstate High Speed Rail System, first examine international definitions of railroading in a taxonomy that helps understand the magnitude of benefits that Global Economic Competitors are reaping.

 Taxonomy of Railroading Tiers